Ali-Laoz/-python--Time-study-counter-database/README.md

 The project I did was supposed to be for me but I also wanted to share it with anyone who would like to use it didnt test it too much for bugs because my time in another goal!

-#what this program is doing?
+# what this program is doing?
-# count the time and saves the date/time and what you studied and tells u how much you time you studied
+## ---Saves the  date/time and what you studied then tells u how much time you studied---
 1-u can set time to start counting by format hh:mm:ss 2-show u last studiy subject_name date start_time end_time and how much you studied hh:mm:ss 3-show u tody studiy times by format hh:mm:ss